 Finding the Best Index Bond Funds and Avoiding the Worst

-Finding the best bond funds in 2018 may be just as challenging as avoiding the worst bond funds, if the past is any indication.
-With interest rates and inflation expected to continue rising in 2018, fixed income investing is sure to be a challenge.
+Finding the best bond funds in 2019 may be just as challenging as avoiding the worst bond funds, if the past is any indication.
+With interest rates and inflation expected to moderate in 2019, fixed income investing is sure to be a challenge.
 But there are a few bond fund types that are likely to perform better than others.

 - High Yield (Junk) Bond funds: In addition to interest rates, investors and the capital markets also affect bond prices and yields.
 As the economy matures and investors begin looking forward to recession, they are not as willing to pay as much in price for a high-risk bond and junk bonds have greater default risk than higher credit quality bonds like US Treasuries.